When it come to the question of if you should be using sex lube. The answer is yes!

 Drizzling on some artificial sexual lubrication can help fill in any gaps so that she is ready to go when she wants to be.

 Also, for women who have chronic issues with vaginal dryness due to health conditions, medication use, or changes in hormone levels, store-bought lubes may be essential for safe, pleasurable, and consistent sexual experiences.

 There are no one-size-fits-all rules on when sex lube should be applied.
-If you’re masturbating, you can apply before you get started or whenever you feel the need to apply it.
+If you’re masturbating, you can apply it before you get started or whenever you feel the need to use it.

-Some women may find advantages in adding lube before they get started with solo play (especially if they’re doing something that involves vaginal insertion) because the wetness allows for immediate sensations and possible penetration.
+Some women may find advantages in adding lube before getting started with solo play (especially if they’re doing something that involves vaginal insertion) because the wetness allows for immediate sensations and possible penetration.